JeremyTubongbanua/InstagramClone/README.md

 ## Onboarding Widget Example

 Onboarding is the act of putting your at sign where the app "logs in to you."
+- Ran into problems when using the `at_onboarding_flutter` package from `pub.dev`.
+So instead, `at_app_flutter` was used since it was exported in there.
+- Be sure to check both the `android/build.gradle` and `android/app/build.gradle`changes above if you're running into errors when trying to use this widget.

 ```dart
 // Simply instantiate the object where a "_show()" method will be called in the constructor (if you dig deep, you will see it).